foundersandcoders/intro-to-databases/README.md

 # Intro to Databases

-## What's a database, why use it in an applicatiuon and when is it useful?
+## What's a database, why use it in an application and when is it useful?

 ## How to structure a database and how to separate it into tables?